-Nowadays we have a lot of tools, that are able to asses the tsunami vulnerability for the coastal zone around the world taking into account the factors like: land cover, land use, slope, elevation, geomorphology, distance from the shore and altitude above the sea floor.
-From our point of view the most important factors is altitude above mean sea level and degree of tourist infrastructure (places to stay) in the coastal zone.
-I found the simple way to using very basic GIS tools to evaluate the tsunami impact on your tourist destination.
+Nowadays we have a lot of tools, that are able to asses the tsunami vulnerability for the coastal zone around the world taking into account factors like land cover, land use, slope, elevation, geomorphology, distance from the shore and altitude above the seafloor.
+From our point of view, the most important factors are the altitude above mean sea level and degree of tourist infrastructure (places to stay) in the coastal zone.
+I found the simple way of using very basic GIS tools to evaluate the tsunami impact on your tourist destination.

-Analyses of tsunami range with respect to altitude above mean sea level are widespread in the web.
-You can use both the Water Level Elevation Map and Tsunami Mapper to imput random value of sea level rise and check the hazard dimension in your area.
-However if you want to fiddle more with this issue I will show you the simple process how to overlap the increased sea level with all places to stay displaced in your area.
+Analyses of tsunami range with respect to an altitude above mean sea level is widespread on the web.
+You can use both the Water Level Elevation Map and Tsunami Mapper to input the random value of sea-level rise and check the hazard dimension in your area.
+However, if you want to fiddle more with this issue I will show you the simple process of how to overlap the increased sea level with all places to stay displaced in your area.

 You will need 3 tools: sea level map, GIMP software, and Booking.com.

 Sea level map

-Basically I found two, however I am aware, that you can find more.
-One of them is Floodmap.net server (Pic.
+Basically, I found two, however, I am aware, that you can find more.
+One of them is the Floodmap.net server (Pic.
 1), where you can check the sea level for each location.
-I will considerate the Bohol island, where I am going on honeymoon.
+I will consider the Bohol island, where I am going on a honeymoon.

-This server is nice, although you can only considerate one value.
-For instance the sea level generator provided by Heywhatsthat.com, is slightly more advanced.
+This server is nice, although you can only consider one value.
+For instance, the sea level generator provided by Heywhatsthat.com is slightly more advanced.
 It allows you to use 3 values in the result (Pic.
 2,3).
-However it doesn’t reflect a rough sea level rise even if you put the values correctly.
-Moreover you are not able to change the color values, because otherwise they are gone.
-Anyway I will show you below how to use it and next how to combine it with another Google Map layer including the places to stay.
+However, it doesn’t reflect a rough sea level rise even if you put the values correctly.
+Moreover, you are not able to change the color values, because otherwise they are gone.
+Anyway, I will show you below how to use it and next how to combine it with another Google Map layer including the places to stay.